crantok/justinhellings.uk/input/blog.content/primary-secondary-pain-trauma.md

 But what could be dangerous enough to do that?
 Nothing in *my* life.

 How dangerous something seems depends on the context.
 Something in the past that was traumatic may look different to you now.
-You may see it as a normal part of living, or of growing up.
+You may see it as a normal part of living or of growing up.

-If a traumatic event looked normal to me now then I might never figure out what it is.
+If a traumatic event looks normal to me now then I might never figure out what it is.
 So how do I change what's happening?
-Sometimes I manage to push through the intense feeling but whatever I do or say never seems to come out right.
+Sometimes I push through the intense feeling but whatever I do or say doesn't seem to come out right.
 I always seem to offend someone or make a fool of myself and feel guilty or embarrassed, often both.

 The way you are talking about it sounds really vivid.